risc0/risc0/website/api_versioned_docs/version-0.19/zkvm/tutorials/hello-world.md

 The `env::commit` function commits public results to the [journal].
 Once a value committed to the journal, anyone with the [receipt] can read it.

 :::warning
-Notice, by committing any private information to the journal, we make this private data public.
+Notice, by committing any information to the journal, we make this data **public**.
 We want to avoid committing sensitive data to public journal.
 Guest program `input` is usually a **sensitive** kind data.
 :::

 ## Step 4 (Host): Generate a receipt and read its journal contents